All Episodes

 DF.

-What's the Department of Economic Security?
+The Department of Economic Security.

-Well, call the agriculture department.
+Well, call the Agriculture Department.

 They run the food stamp program.

-All you'd have to do to qualify is produce your income tax returns and to show that your income is none of us derive from work.
+There's got to be all you'd have to do to qualify is produce your income tax returns and to show that your income is none of it's derived from work.

 Anyway, Liz, this is heartbreaking.